murtaugh/responsive-restaurant-menu/readme.md

 * "new" and "special price" indicators
 * sub-item options (e.g. "add chicken: $2.50")
 * photos
-* add styles for very large screens (e.g. in-restaurant TV displays)
+* ~~add basic styles for very large screens (e.g. in-restaurant TV displays)~~

 Other misc. notes:

-* Styles are mobile first and probably an unsupportable mishmash of ems and percentages.
+* Styles are mobile first and probably an unsupportable mishmash of ems and percentages (maybe not — the large screen scale up went seamlessly).
 * The responsive nav is very rudimentary.
 * I'm not really a fan of the way the titles wrap around the item number.
 * At smallest size the price gets squished into the right margin.